ibm-cloud-docs/vpc/block_storage_vpc_byok_encryption.md

 {: #provision-byok-cli}
 {: cli}

 Use the [ibmcloud is instance-create](/docs/vpc?topic=vpc-vpc-reference#instance-create) command to create an instance with customer-managed encryption for your boot and data volumes.
-The following syntax shows that you can specify the `--boot-volume` and `--volume-attach` properties to include JSON files that define your volumes.
+The following syntax shows how you can specify the `--boot-volume` and `--volume-attach` properties to include JSON files that define your volumes.

 ```sh
 ibmcloud is instance-create INSTANCE_NAME VPC ZONE_NAME PROFILE_NAME SUBNET --image-id IMAGE_ID [--boot-volume @BOOT_VOLUME_JSON_FILE] [--volume-attach @VOLUME_ATTACH_JSON_FILE]...